wagslane/blog/content/posts/continuous-deployments-arent-continuous-disruptions.md

 * Deploy code ~46x more often to production
 * Have a 440x faster commit to deploy time
-* Have a 5x lower change failure rate (“failures” are “result[s] in degraded service or subsequently require remediation (e.g., leads to service impairment or outage, require a hotfix, a rollback, a fix-forward, or a patch.)
+* Have a 5x lower change failure rate ("failures" are "result[s] in degraded service or subsequently require remediation (e.g., leads to service impairment or outage, require a hotfix, a rollback, a fix-forward, or a patch.)
 * Have a 170x faster mean recovery time after failures

 While the data speaks for itself, it also makes sense from a qualitative perspective.
 Having systems in place that automate code delivery to be less time-consuming won’t inherently create more bugs.
 It’s the process before the CD that’s responsible for catching bugs.
 We can have a whole separate discussion about continuous integration and how that reduces the number of bugs that get through to production, but the act of automating deploys is orthogonal to that point.